Saturday, November 20, 2010

 THE SHOW:

 PARTY CRASHERS mashes up comic art and contemporary gallery culture, and features artists who pass back and forth between the two worlds.
 This massive two venue show results from a crosstown collaboration between AAC Director of Exhibitions Jeffry Cudlin and Artisphere Gallery Director Cynthia Connolly.
-The show's two independent halves feature different types of work: Connolly's show presents fine artists who mimic the appearance of comic art; Cudlin's show at AAC contains:
+The show's two independent halves feature different types of work: Connolly's show presents fine artists who mimic the appearance of comic art; Cudlin's show at AAC contains:•

-alternative comic artists who also show their original pages and drawings in art galleries
+alternative comic artists who also show their original pages and drawings in art galleries•

-fine and comic artists working side-by-side on a national curated project (Creative Time Comics)
+fine and comic artists working side-by-side on a national curated project (Creative Time Comics)•

-fine and comic artists creating avante-garde, purely abstract sequential art without words or recognizeable imagery
+fine and comic artists creating avante-garde, purely abstract sequential art without words or recognizeable imageryTHE BACKGROUND:

-In the late 1960s, Andy Warhol, Pop Art, and Fluxus caused a radical shift in what could be shown in galleries or museums—art went from being rarefied, academic and anti-literary to embracing narrative, mass media, and the stuff of everyday life.
+In the late 1960s, Andy Warhol, Pop Art, and Fluxus caused a radical shift in what could be shown in galleries or museums—art went from being rarefied, academic and anti-literary to embracing narrative, mass media, and the stuff of everyday life.Yet the underground comics that began to emerge at that same time were arguably more transgressive and more influential on a subsequent generation of fine artists than any gallery or museum show.

 Now MFA students are as likely to be influenced by comics as by art history.
 In addition, many comic artists also show their original drawings in galleries alongside contemporary painters, sculptors, and photographers.